sbouschery/aisler-wiki/submitting-orders/shipping-information.md

 <!-- --- title: Shipping Information -->
 # Shipping Information
 If you want to know how we ship your manufactured project or how much it costs, you will find the information here.
-We generally ship within **7 days** max.
-If you live in Europe you should hold your project in your hands within **10 days** max.
+We generally ship within **7 business days** max.
+If you live in Europe you should hold your project in your hands within **10 business days** max.

 ### Shipping options ###
 You have the following shipping options available with us: